arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ## Full Intruder Detector Example

+All the necessary files to replicate this application notes can be found below:

-The complete code can be downloaded [here](assets/Nicla_Portenta_Codes.zip), the 3D models can be downloaded [here](assets/Intruder_Detector_3D_Files.zip).
-The Edge Impulse project is public [here](https://mltools.arduino.cc/public/204744/latest) so you can clone it and modify it to adapt it to your needs by improving the dataset or model architecture for a custom deployment.
+* The complete code can be downloaded [here](assets/Nicla_Portenta_Codes.zip)
+* The enclosure 3D printed models can be downloaded [here](assets/Intruder_Detector_3D_Files.zip).
+* The Edge Impulse project is public [here](https://mltools.arduino.cc/public/204744/latest) so you can clone it and modify it to adapt it to your needs by improving the dataset or model architecture for a custom deployment.

 ## Conclusion